 The falx cerebri and tentorium cerebelli divide the skull into compartments.
 A. Sagittal view.
 B. Coronal view.
 C. Top of the skull removed with a section of tentorium cerebelli also removed.

 When a unilateral supratentorial mass exerts enough force, the ipsilateral cerebral hemisphere is pushed medially toward the opposite hemisphere (Figure 118-2A).
 The medial aspect of the temporal lobe is pushed down toward the brainstem and over the edge of the tentorium cerebelli (Figure 118-2B).
 This process is known as tentorial herniation.
 Symptoms of tentorial herniation include a worsening of any headache with vomiting, progressively decreasing consciousness, anisocoria, hemiparesis, and Parinaud's syndrome (an upward gaze paresis).
 Compression of the oculomotor nerve results in a sluggish and dilated pupil, usually on the same side as the mass lesion.
 A progression to a fixed and dilated pupil, with decerebrate rigidity (extensor posturing), is an ominous sign of increased ICP.

 Supratentorial herniation of the brain.
 A. Tentorial herniation.
 B. Subfalcial herniation.

 Mass effect in the infratentorial compartment of the skull may produce downward pressure of the cerebellum into the foramen magnum (Figure 118-3A) or upward pressure of the midbrain into the supratentorial compartment (Figure 118-3B), the former being more common.
-The downward pressure ...
+The downward pressure is known as tonsillar ...